hydra-language/hydra/grammar.md

 }
 ```

-Supposed you wanted to make your String representation.
+Suppose you wanted to make your own String representation.
 It could look like this, for example:
 ```rust
 struct String {